 After your diagnosis

 - you may need to change your diet, be more active and consider losing some excess weight if necessary

 - your GP may prescribe medicine - it can take time to get used to the medicine and to find the right dose for you

 - you'll have regular type 2 diabetes check-ups with your GP or practice nurse, at least twice a year

 - you'll be told to look out for any new changes in your body and to tell your GP or practice nurse

 It can be difficult to take in everything your GP tells you during the appointment.
 Take notes and bring a family member or friend to your appointment if it helps you.

 Talk to family and friends about what your GP told you and write down any questions you have.
-Bring your list of questions to your next appointment.
+Bring the list of questions to your next appointment.